 To start with, what is a medical doctor doing studying bioentrepreneurship

-The MBE is a program that builds on the existing scientific knowledge of students and equips them with business skills for working in and starting life science companies.
-Life science in the context of the program refers to drug development, diagnostics & medical devices, and digital innovation as it relates to human health.
+The MBE builds on the existing scientific knowledge of students and equips them with business skills for working in and starting life science companies.
+Life science in the context of the programme refers to drug development, diagnostics & medical devices, and digital innovation as it relates to human health.

 The answer to that is the MBE.
-When I discovered the program approximately 1 year ago, I was captivated.
+When I discovered the programme approximately 1 year ago, I was captivated.
 I decided to apply and the rest, as they say, is history…